 Always Offer Multiple Shipping Options During Checkout

-Most auto parts retailers offer next day and/or 2-day shipping, ‘ground’ shipping (with a 3-5 business day delivery time estimate), and then some sort of freight option for large items.
+Most auto parts retailers offer next day and/or two-day shipping, ground shipping (with a three-five business day delivery time estimate), and then some sort of freight option for large items.
 Additionally, it’s a good idea to evaluate special shipping options for Alaska, Hawaii, U.S. Territories, and military bases, and perhaps offer a special shipping option just for them.

 Lastly, when it comes to international shipping, consult with the shipping companies about best practices based on the countries you typically ship to.